sergioteula/python-amazon-paapi/README.md

     Version 2.0.0
         - New structure for product info, adding all available information from the API.
         - Added raw_data with the information unparsed from the API.
-        -Removed Amazon API version from package name to avoid changes in the future.
+        - Removed Amazon API version from package name to avoid changes in the future.

     Version 1.0.0
         - Added support for getting multiple product information.